At a Glance

 Masonville Cove Environmental Education Center

-1000 Frankfurst Avenue, Baltimore, MD 21226 (410) 246-0669 ext.
-100
+1000 Frankfurst Avenue, Baltimore, MD 21226

-Since 2007, restoration of Masonville Cove has been underway, including removing derelict vessels from the water, and removing over 14,000 tons of wood and assorted other debris.
-Nearby, a Dredged Material Containment Facility (DMCF) was created to hold the materials from the harbor dredging, and although the DMCF is not open to the public, many of the shorebirds and other birds that use the DMCF stop by the adjacent Environmental Education Center where they can be enjoyed by visitors.
+Since 2007, restoration of Masonville Cove has been underway, including removing derelict vessels from the water and removing over 14,000 tons of wood and assorted other debris.
+Nearby, a Dredged Material Containment Facility (DMCF) was created to hold the materials from the harbor dredging, and although the DMCF is not open to the public, many of the shorebirds and other birds that use the DMCF stop by the adjacent Environmental Education Center where they can be viewed by visitors.

 The grounds at Masonville Cove Environmental Education Center are open for drop-in birding and other public uses.
-Opened in 2009, the Masonville Cove Environmental Education Center provides environmental educational programs for the neighboring communities, as part of the $153 million restoration effort for the cove, which included building of bike trails, environmental restoration, and the creation of new habitat.
+Opened in 2009, the Masonville Cove Environmental Education Center provides environmental educational programs for the neighboring communities, as part of the $153 million restoration effort for the cove, which included building trails, environmental restoration, and the creation of new habitat.
 The Education Center was designed to be a focal point for school programs and community efforts.
 The Center itself is a “Near-Zero Net Energy Building,” designed to consume 75% less energy than a standard commercial building of its size.

 Notably, Masonville Cove provides the first public access to the Baltimore waterfront in generations.
 Masonville Cove has a public pier for fishing and canoe/kayak launching.
 Trails throughout the campus are open for hiking and most are wheelchair accessible.
-The Bird Sanctuary on the property is protected from human disturbance, but provides high-grade habitat for a large number of bird species.
+The Bird Sanctuary on the property is protected from human disturbance, and provides high-grade habitat for a large number of bird species.
 This habitat creates abundant birding opportunities throughout the campus.
 The grounds also feature a children’s nature exploration area and native gardens.
 The restored wetlands have both tidal and non-tidal areas.

 Birdlife: